Home Sweet Farport

 The big man stands before the swordarm, swaying slightly.

 “I made new friends,” he says, laughing.
 “Aye, but it’s good to be back on solid land.”
 He glances around, scans the bustle of activity that is the Gulfside docks.
 “And back home.
 Where is everyone else?”

 “Tired of waiting,” says Jake, slapping the Northerner on the back pleasantly.
-Mathos and Elaine, who had been waiting along with the swordarm, have gone on ahead to the guildhall, leaving Jake behind to wait alone for Hamfrd.
+Mathos and Elaine, who had been waiting along with the swordarm, have gone on ahead to Highstar House, their guildhall, leaving Jake behind to wait alone for Hamfrd.

 Presently the two men begin walking.

 The district of Gulfside, as its name implies, sits right on the Sunreach Gulf.
-It’s one part of the larger sprawling city called Farport, which lies at the end of a finger-like cape of land that juts out from the continent.
+It’s one part of the larger, sprawling city called Farport, which lies at the end of a finger-like cape of land that juts out from the continent.
 The gulf is to the south, while to the north are the open waters of the aptly named, Vast Ocean.
 The “finger” points to the treacherous strait of water known as the Octopus Narrows, which connects the two bodies of water.
-The cape is often referred to on maps as the Gold Coast, a name that refers to the incredible amount of treasure that still washes up on the local beaches from the many ancient shipwrecks in the Gulf and off the northern coast in the Vast Ocean.
+Oftentimes, the cape is labelled on maps as the Gold Coast, a name that refers to the incredible amount of treasure that still washes up on the local beaches from the many ancient shipwrecks in the gulf and off the northern coast in the Vast Ocean.
 It’s a phenomenon that continues to this day.
 One particular stretch of the gulf coast is locally known as Treasure Beach due to the frequency with which gold coins and other small valuable objects wash up onto the white sand.

 “So, did you win this arm wrestling thing or not?
 Scarlet started to tell us, but she never finished.”